pan1kt/GamingTweaks/README.md

 TSC is reliable and can be used. more info i will edit later.

-ACPI (PMT) is a highly stable high frequency clock, it doesn't sync, because it is not set to a fixed heartbeat.
+PMT is a highly stable high frequency clock, it doesn't sync, because it is not set to a fixed heartbeat.
 It is frequency based, which means that it will never delay another tick from happening.
 This can eliminate the chance of having stutters.

 HPET is highly stable high frequency clock, but it is programmed to be synced tightly, since it is set to tick every x amount of time, regardless of hardware configuration.
 HPET would be good if all cores ticked at the exact same speed and were naturally synced, but that is something that rarely ever happens which is why it is bad for so many people.
 HPET is a hardware based, synthetic timer, windows made it for debugging purposes and most of the time almost everytime it shouldnt be used.